compass rose

 Flag of Thatch (Teach) known as Blackbeard

 A pirate is one who robs or plunders at sea without a commission from a recognized sovereign nation.
 Unlike the Disney pirate with cutlass and masted sailing ship, today most pirates get about in speedboats wearing balaclavas instead of bandanas, using AK-47s rather than cutlasses.
-While boats off of South America (particularly Columbia), in the Red Sea, and in the straits of Malacca and Singapore are are still molested by pirates, the problem is much reduced in the Caribbean Sea since the end of the 19th century.
+While boats off of South America (particularly Venezuela), in the Red Sea, and in the straits of Malacca and Singapore are are still molested by pirates, the problem is much reduced in the Eastern Caribbean since the end of the 19th century.
 The professional mariners publish a guide on how to avoid pirates who seem mostly interested in commercial freight and not the molding, rusting contents of the average cruiser's boat.

 What about sharks?